karanpratapsingh/learn-go/README.md

 We will circle back to this shortly.
 First, let's try to understand the basics.

-So, let's declare a simple `Divide` function which, as the name suggests,, will divide integer `a` by `b`.
+So, let's declare a simple `Divide` function which, as the name suggests, will divide integer `a` by `b`.

 ```go
 func Divide(a, b int) int {